Micro-Novelty/IntegratedPipeline-Specialized-Non-LLM-AI-Agent-Framework/README.md

 # with retries: async_manager.predict(texts, timeout=60, retries=5, api_key=secret_key) # 5 times retry if failed

+# NOTE: This function below must require test_titles or titles, label_map and example rules:
 print('[==] Initiating advanced batch prediction')
          predicted_output = async_manager.advanced_batch_prediction(test_titles, label_map, example_rules,
          X=None, y=None, # provide your initialized X and y samples (Also Optional, can be set to None) secret_key=secret_key, client_ip=None) # you can add client_ip to provide a robust authentication paired with secret_key
-# for better and faster advanced prediction, consider using advanced batch prediction like in the above example
+# for better and faster advanced prediction when using titles and rules, consider using advanced batch prediction like in the above example

 ```
 [=] Note: